AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 When assigning resources to the role, you must select:

-* **Pay with [!DNL Payment Services]**---This resource ensures that when you create an order in the Admin [!DNL Payment Services] credit cards are available as a payment method.
+* **Pay with [!DNL Payment Services]**---This resource ensures that when you create an order in the Admin, [!DNL Payment Services] credit cards are available as a payment method.
 If you select the **Actions** parent resource, this resource will also be selected.
 * **[!DNL Payment Services]**---This resource includes the **Dashboard** and **SaaS Services Proxy** resources, which must also be selected.
 They ensure that [!DNL Payment Services] appears in the _Sales_ menu.

    ![Payment Services resources](assets/roles-payments.png)